Southeastern College-Charlotte

 Is It Hard to Get Into Southeastern College-Charlotte?
 Acceptance Rate & Requirements

-As a private institution in Charlotte, North Carolina, Southeastern College-Charlotte keeps admissions accessible, extending offers to roughly 94% of those who apply.
-The school reports a graduation rate of roughly 69%.
+As a private institution in Charlotte, North Carolina, Southeastern College-Charlotte admits most of the students who apply; the acceptance rate is roughly 94%.
+The graduation rate is roughly 69%.

 Can I Afford It?